- Blocked website categories: Select the categories you wish to block.

 - Finally, check for the special catch-all wildcard, *, in either list.

-If any of the above steps produces a match, then the request will be blocked or whitelisted as appropriate.
-The whitelist always takes precedence over the blocklist, so a request that matches both lists will be allowed.
+If any of the above steps produces a match, then the request will be blocked or allow listed as appropriate.
+The allow list always takes precedence over the blocklist, so a request that matches both lists will be allowed.
 If there is no match, the request is subject to the category filtering settings above.

 In the example above, the specific (longer) URL is allowed because it is the longest match, whereas any other access to foo.bar.com domain will be blocked.